ghoneycutt/puppet-module-ntp/README.md

 -------
 Array of pools to check time against.

-- *Default*: NTP's default american pools
+- *Default*: NTP's default pools in the US

 server_options
 --------------